Code Generator Configuration

 Example Configuration

-In this example, we configured a strategy specifying uppercase naming mode, using Lombok model, generating REST-style controllers, and defining tables to include/exclude.
-We also set table prefixes and camelCase-to-hyphen mapping style for controller routes.
+In this example, we configure a strategy that specifies uppercase naming mode, uses the Lombok model, generates REST-style controllers, and defines which tables to include and exclude.
+We also set a table prefix and enable hyphenated style for controller mappings.

 Adjust these configuration parameters according to your project requirements to ensure the generated code meets your expectations.

-Package configuration is used to define the package structure of the generated code, ensuring that the generated code is placed in the correct directory.
-By configuring the package names, you can control how the code is organized to align with the project’s architectural design.
+Package name configuration defines the package structure for generated code, ensuring that the generated code is placed in the correct directories.
+By configuring package names, you can control how the code is organized to align with your project’s architectural design.

 parent

-• Default Value: If not specified, the full package path must be defined for each sub-package.
+- Default Value: If not set, you must specify the full package path for each sub-package name.

 moduleName